fishmoon1234/Nonlocal-Attention-Operator/README.md

 ## Citation

+If you find our models useful, please consider citing our papers:

 ```
+@inproceedings{liu2025nips,
+  title={Neural Interpretable PDEs: Harmonizing Fourier Insights with Attention for Scalable and Interpretable Physics Discovery},
+  author={Liu, Ning and Yu, Yue},
+  booktitle={Proceedings of the 42th International Conference on Machine Learning (ICML 2025)}
+}
 @inproceedings{yu2024nonlocal,
   title={Nonlocal Attention Operator: Materializing Hidden Knowledge Towards Interpretable Physics Discovery},
   author={Yu, Yue and Liu, Ning and Lu, Fei and Gao, Tian and Jafarzadeh, Siavash and Silling, Stewart},